-- 24.1 The weekly rate of pay shall be the annual rate of pay divided by 52.14. - 24.2 All wages shall be paid at least fortnightly by electronics funds transfer. - 24.3 Wages shall be paid no later than the last day of the pay period to which they apply. - 24.4 Upon termination, wages and any other monetary entitlement due to an employee shall be paid on the date of termination. - 24.5 The employer may deduct from amounts due to an employee such amounts as authorised in writing by the employee and deductions of income tax required to be made to the Australian Taxation Office 24.6 Salary packaging Permanent and fixed-term employees may elect to take a fringe benefit as part of their salary.
-Where a fringe benefit is taken: - 24.6.1 The total of the employee's net pay and fringe benefit shall be no less than the net salary that would result from their gross salary without fringe benefit. - 24.6.2 Superannuation and leave loading will be paid at the appropriate percentage of the gross salary without fringe benefit. - 24.6.3 the employer will pay a fringe benefit bonus of 5% of the amount of fringe benefit taken per annum; payment of the bonus will be made in a lump sum twice yearly. - 24.6.4 where, due to the ATO requirement to gross up the fringe benefit, an employee's tax liability arising from Medicare levy or HECS repayments would be greater than the tax liability arising from the salary without fringe benefit, the employer will add the amount of extra tax payable to the fringe benefit.
+- 24.1 The weekly rate of pay shall be the annual rate of pay divided by 52.14. - 24.2 All wages shall be paid at least fortnightly by electronic funds transfer. - 24.3 Wages shall be paid no later than the last day of the pay period to which they apply.
+Casual employees shall be paid according to hours worked and entered on timesheets, which shall be provided to the Administrator no later than 5 pm on the day before preparation of wages. - Permanent and contract employees shall enter their hours worked on an electronic timesheet, which shall be forwarded to the Administrator as soon as reasonably practicable, which will usually be no later than 5 working days after the end of the pay period.
+Failure to provide timesheets on time may be considered unsatisfactory performance and lead to a disciplinary process. - 24.4 Upon termination, wages and any other monetary entitlement due to an employee shall be paid on the date of termination; employees should be aware that failure to provide accurate timesheets could delay the calculation of entitlements for unused annual and long service leave and leave loading. - 24.5 The employer may deduct from amounts due to an employee such amounts as authorised in writing by the employee and deductions of income tax required to be made to the Australian Taxation Office - 24.6 Salary packaging

+Permanent and fixed-term employees may elect to take a fringe benefit as part of their salary.
+Where a fringe benefit is taken:

+- 24.6.1 The total of the employee's net pay and fringe benefit shall be no less than the net salary that would result from their gross salary without fringe benefit. - 24.6.2 Superannuation and leave loading will be paid at the appropriate percentage of the gross salary without fringe benefit. - 24.6.3 the employer will pay a fringe benefit bonus of 5% of the amount of fringe benefit taken per annum; payment of the bonus will be made in a lump sum twice yearly. - 24.6.4 where, due to the ATO requirement to gross up the fringe benefit, an employee's tax liability arising from Medicare levy or HECS repayments would be greater than the tax liability arising from the salary without fringe benefit, the employer will add the amount of extra tax payable to the fringe benefit.

-25. Time and Pav Records
+25. Time and pay records